Azure-Samples/azure-ai-vision-sdk/samples/flutter/face/FlutterLivenessSample/README.md

 );
 ```

-### Step 3.8 Add validation for the integrity of the service result
+### Step 3.7 Add validation for the integrity of the service result
 We highly recommend leveraging the "digest" generated within the solution to validate the integrity of the communication between your application and the Azure AI Vision Face service.
 This is necessary to ensure that the final liveness detection result is trustworthy.
 "Digest" is provided in the following two locations:
-1. "digest" property in LivenessDetectionSuccess shown in [Step 5 Add code to interpret the result](#add-code-to-interpret-the-result)
+1. "digest" property in LivenessDetectionSuccess shown in [Step 5 Add code to interpret the result](#step-35-add-code-to-interpret-the-result)
 2. The Azure AI Vision Face service.

    The "digest" will be contained within the liveness detection result when calling the detectLiveness-sessions/<session-id> REST call.
 Look for an example of the "digest" in the [tutorial](https://aka.ms/azure-ai-vision-face-liveness-tutorial) where the liveness detection result is shown.